ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- Learn the basic concepts, operation, and techniques necessary to analyze and access the performance of modern radar systems
+- Understand the basic concepts, operation, and techniques necessary to analyze and access the performance of modern radar systems.

 - Learn the components of a radar system and their relationship to overall system performance and to be able to specify the subsystem performance requirements in a radar system design.

-- Learn how to develop computer programs to analyze and visualize radar signals, phased array patterns, and RSC of targets.
+- Develop computer programs to analyze and visualize radar signals, phased array patterns, and RSC of targets.

 EENG570.
 ADVANCED HIGH POWER ELECTRONICS.
 3.0 Semester Hrs.